tt386/tuning-selection/README.md

 ## Publication

-Manuscript published in XXX in 2023 by Thomas Tunstall, Philip Madgwick, Ricardo Kanitz, and Wolfram Möbius.
-The corresponding preprint can be found on arXiv XXX.
+Work undertaken by Thomas Tunstall, Philip Madgwick, Ricardo Kanitz, and Wolfram Möbius.
+The corresponding preprint can be found on [arXiv](https://doi.org/10.1101/2024.10.23.619847).

 We have included all data files and results pertinent to the manuscript (except those larger than 100MB).